What is a Medical Resident?: A Complete Guide

 What Comes After Residency?

-You have a few options you can pursue after you complete your residency program.
+After you complete your residency program, you have a few options.
 One option is to pursue a fellowship.
 Fellowships allow you to pursue a subspeciality within the specialty you learned in residency.
 These programs typically last one to three years.

 After becoming board-certified, many physicians work in hospitals or private practices.
-After your residency is over, you’re ready to practice medicine without another’s physician’s oversight!
+After your residency is over, you’re ready to practice medicine without another physician’s oversight!

 Medical Resident FAQs